Takzuin/Binaural-Python/README.md

 Binaural Audio Generator with Tkinter

-This project generates binaural audio tones using Python.
-Users can adjust parameters such as frequency, duration, sample rate, and volume via a graphical interface built with Tkinter.
+This project allows you to generate binaural audio tones using Python.
+The application provides a user-friendly graphical interface built with Tkinter, enabling you to customize audio parameters such as frequency, duration, sample rate, and volume.

-Key Features
+✨ Key Features

-Generate binaural beats by specifying left and right ear frequencies.
+Generate binaural beats by specifying separate left and right ear frequencies.

-Control the duration, sample rate, and volume of the audio.
+Modify duration, sample rate, and volume for tailored experiences.

-Includes recommended values for common use cases.
+Display recommended parameter values for guidance.

-Easily play and stop the generated sound.
+Play and stop the audio with simple controls.

-Frequency Ranges for Brainwave States
+🎧 Frequency Ranges for Brainwave States

-To use this tool effectively, you can configure the frequencies to generate specific brainwave states.
-Below are commonly used ranges:
+Utilize the tool to explore different brainwave states by configuring frequencies as follows:

 Delta Waves (0.5 - 4 Hz):

-Best for deep sleep and relaxation.
+Promotes deep sleep and relaxation.

-Example: Set Left Frequency to 100 Hz and Right Frequency to 103 Hz.
+Example: Left Frequency = 100 Hz, Right Frequency = 103 Hz.

 Theta Waves (4 - 8 Hz):

-Ideal for meditation and creativity.
+Ideal for meditation, intuition, and creativity.

-Example: Set Left Frequency to 200 Hz and Right Frequency to 204 Hz.
+Example: Left Frequency = 200 Hz, Right Frequency = 204 Hz.

 Alpha Waves (8 - 14 Hz):

-Promotes relaxation and focus.
+Enhances relaxation and focused calmness.

-Example: Set Left Frequency to 300 Hz and Right Frequency to 308 Hz.
+Example: Left Frequency = 300 Hz, Right Frequency = 308 Hz.

 Beta Waves (14 - 30 Hz):

-Supports concentration and alertness.
+Boosts concentration, alertness, and problem-solving.

-Example: Set Left Frequency to 400 Hz and Right Frequency to 414 Hz.
+Example: Left Frequency = 400 Hz, Right Frequency = 414 Hz.

 Gamma Waves (30 - 100 Hz):

-Enhances problem-solving and cognition.
+Supports peak focus, learning, and cognitive function.

-Example: Set Left Frequency to 500 Hz and Right Frequency to 530 Hz.
+Example: Left Frequency = 500 Hz, Right Frequency = 530 Hz.

-Recommended Parameter Values
+🛠 Recommended Parameter Values

+Here are some starting values to help you get the best results:

-Left Frequency (Hz): Start with 400 Hz for general use.
+Left Frequency (Hz): 400 (default starting point).

-Right Frequency (Hz): Slightly offset from the left frequency (e.g., 410 Hz).
+Right Frequency (Hz): Offset by a small amount (e.g., 410 Hz).

-Duration (seconds): 5-10 seconds for short tests; longer durations for extended sessions.
+Duration (seconds): 5-10 seconds for testing; increase for extended sessions.

-Sample Rate (Hz): 44100 Hz (CD quality).
+Sample Rate (Hz): 44100 Hz (standard CD quality).

-Volume: 0.5 (mid-level).
+Volume: 0.5 (mid-level volume).

-How to Use
+🚀 How to Use

-Launch the application by running the Python script.
+Run the Python script to launch the application.

-Adjust the parameters in the interface:
+Adjust the parameters in the GUI:

-Enter frequencies for the left and right channels.
+Enter left and right channel frequencies.

-Set the duration, sample rate, and volume.
+Specify the duration, sample rate, and volume.

-Refer to the recommended values displayed beside each field.
+Refer to recommended values shown next to each field for guidance.

-Click Play Sound to start the audio.
+Click Play Sound to generate and play the audio.

-Click Stop Sound to halt playback at any time.
+Use Stop Sound to end playback anytime.

-Dependencies
+📦 Dependencies

 This application requires the following Python libraries: